Real Honey from Real Bees in the City

 Honeybees live collectively in colonies inside protected enclosures called beehives.
 I tend beehives around the city in our neighborhoods and help keep the bees healthy & happy.
 Bees make honey from plant nectar, and sometimes they produce surplus honey.
 I harvest the surplus honey, and you can buy it as BEEBOY Honey.

 Wasp Removals.
-This is a seasonal service I offered in the past as an alternative to chemical-heavy exterminations but the beekeeping operation needs my full attention.
+This is a seasonal service I offered in the past as an alternative to chemical-heavy exterminations, but the beekeeping operation needs my full attention.
+I recommend The Bee Hunter for the City & South, and The Bee Man for the City & North.
+I do some wasp removals in the fall when I have time but that’s been minimal since 2023.

 Honeybee Colony Removals.
 With changes in climate encouraging spring swarms and an increased number of urban beekeepers, there have been many spring swarms lately.
 I usually can’t respond to swarms but may be able to find another local beekeeper to help you out.
 I don’t offer removals from structures at all, and if another local beekeeper offers these regularly, I’d love to advertise.

-Swarm catches are usually free and building removals are charged a fee.
-Swarms are safe and easy to catch if accessible and with the right conditions, the colony is likely to survive.
-“Cut-out” removals are much more difficult for the beekeeper and traumatic for the colony, with a lower survival rate.
+Swarm catches are usually free and building removals cost money.
+Swarms are safe and easy to catch if accessible, and with the right conditions, the colony is likely to survive.
+“Cut-out” removals (when the bees are inside your house) are more difficult for the beekeeper and traumatic for the colony, with a lower survival rate.

 Exterminating a honeybee colony in your house invites pests and leads to fermented or contaminated honey in your walls, so that’s not a good idea.
-If toxic chemicals are used to kill the colony, that permeates the honey left behind, and you’re going to poison every bee in the neighborhood that inevitably comes to clean out the honey.
+If toxic chemicals are used to kill the colony, that permeates the honey left behind, and you’re going to poison every bee in the neighborhood that inevitably comes to clean out the honey plus all the other insects or animals like mice & raccoons, which may die in your walls.
 If you do use an exterminator, it is critical they also remove all wax and honey to avoid poisoning everything around you.

 You may also be able to find someone in your neighborhood who wants to start beekeeping, and there could be a helpful arrangement for everybody if they need a space and you have it.
 Or I can point you in the direction of resources to become a beekeeper yourself.